Dream of having the confidence to travel solo?

 Read my book Get Lost to find out how!

-Greetings, Internet Stranger!
+Greetings, Internet Stranger and welcome to 24 hours in Amsterdam!
 Amsterdam is one of those cities that people rave about.
 “Come to Amsterdam,” every friendly neighborhood stoner backpacker will say.
 “The Dutch know how to live!
 You can just ride your bicycle, frequent ladies of the evening, and smoke herbal refreshment for all 24 hours in Amsterdam.”

 Well I don’t like drugs, ladies of the evening aren’t my jam, and I can’t ride a bike, but I love pancakes, canals, and Franz Hals, so Amsterdam is just the city for me!
 Join me for 24 hours in Amsterdam!
 We’ll get our fill of high culture, greasy French fries, and LIVE NUDE GIRLS.
 If you are good, we can stop at a coffee shop at the end of the evening.

 Spoiler Alert!
 It’s not going to be that kind of coffee shop.